axibase/atsd/rule-engine/README.md

 Count based windows analyze the last N sample regardless of when they occurred.
 The count window holds up to N samples, to which aggregate function such as `avg()` or `max()` can be applied as part of an expression.
-When the COUNT-based window becomes full, the oldest data sample is removed to free up space for an incoming sample.
+When the COUNT-based window becomes full, the oldest data sample is replaced with an incoming sample.

 ![Count Based Window](images/count_based_window3.png "count_based_window")